bigmanstan/FurniAR-college-Minor-project/README.md

 4.)currently only runs on Android 9.

-5) if you are not able to compile the apk , you can message me.
+5)if you are not able to compile the apk , you can message me.